lizadeka/global_retail_electronics/README.md

 ---

+# ⭐ Phase 4 — Star Schema & Data Warehouse

+The cleaned warehouse tables are now being structured into a formal **star-schema architecture** to support analytical reporting and Power BI.

+## 📅 Date Dimension

+Created a dedicated `dim_date` table using the Sales date range:

+- Start date: **2016-01-01**
+- End date: **2021-02-20**
+- Total calendar records: **1,878**
+- Includes year, quarter, month, week, day, day name, and weekend attributes

+The Date Dimension will allow sales to be analyzed consistently across different time periods.

 # ⭐ Planned Star Schema

 The final warehouse will use a **star-schema design**, with Sales serving as the central fact table and descriptive entities represented as dimensions.